blissfuljuan/it342-g01-mid2425/ricablanca-claudinemargaret-journal/journal.md

 3. Any blockers or challenges?
 There are still some inconsistencies in how the People API returns contact fields across different accounts, which makes parsing data a bit tricky.
 I also need to ensure that all scopes are properly requested and granted during the OAuth flow.

+[Date: 06-23-2025]
+1.What did I accomplish yesterday?
+Continued Google Contacts integration.
+Improved add/update features, refined token refresh, and addressed some field inconsistencies and scope handling.
+2. What will I do today?
+Enhance the contact management UI, start batch sync, and add automated tests.
+3. Any blockers or challenges?
+Inconsistent People API fields and occasional quota limits during testing.